TheoKouzelis/TheoKouzelis.github.io/_posts/2015-05-06-diy-vs-framework-mocks.markdown

 }
 {% endhighlight %}

-The test code to me looks simpler in the first example, it also follows the three A's of testing, Arrange, Act and Assert.
+To me the test code in the first example looks simpler, it also follows the three A's of testing, Arrange, Act and Assert.
 When using mocking frameworks I feel the syntax forces us to muddle our assertions in with our arrangements.
 Over large projects maintaining lots of mock classes might become a chore.
-But in this example I feel creating your own mocks increases readability.
+But in this project I feel creating your own mocks increases readability.

 To see the full example please visit the [project on Github](https://github.com/TheoKouzelis/diy-vs-framework-mocks).